Peter Taylor (footballer, born 1953): Playing career

 Taylor enjoyed a successful playing career as a winger.
 He began his youth career with Canvey Island, and had trials at Tottenham Hotspur and Crystal Palace before signing as a junior with Southend United in 1971.
 Southend gained promotion to the Third Division in 1972 and Taylor's part in their success brought him to the attention of Crystal Palace manager, Malcolm Allison, who signed him on 11 October 1973 for £110,000.
 Palace were relegated to the third tier at the end of that season, but Taylor was named Player of the Year and remained at the club for two further seasons, becoming player of the year again in 1976.
-The 1975–76 season was a high point in Taylor's career as Palace reached the FA Cup semi-final, Taylor scoring two goals in the quarter-final in a 3–2 away win at Chelsea and he also made four appearances for the full England team, scoring twice.
+The 1975–76 season was a high point in Taylor's career as Palace reached the FA Cup semi-final, Taylor scoring two goals in the fifth round in a 3–2 away win at Chelsea and he also made four appearances for the full England team, scoring twice.
 However, Palace's season tailed off after the semi-final and they did not achieve promotion to the second tier.
 At the end of the season Allison resigned and was replaced by Terry Venables, and on 30 September 1976 Taylor was allowed to depart for top-flight Tottenham Hotspur for a fee of £400,000.

 Taylor scored on his debut in a 4–2 defeat at The Hawthorns to West Bromwich Albion.
 He had a mixed career at Spurs; the club suffered relegation in 1977 but was promoted in 1978.
 Taylor did not make another England appearance and in 1980 moved on to Leyton Orient, having made 123 appearances for Tottenham during which he scored 31 times.
 He played 56 times for Orient, scoring eleven times in three seasons, and had a brief loan spell at Oldham Athletic.
 In 1983–84 Taylor made eight appearances for Exeter City before moving into non-league football with firstly Maidstone United, and then Chelmsford City, Dartford and Enfield.

 Taylor made his England debut as a substitute versus Wales and scored the winning goal in the 80th minute of that game.
 He scored his second international goal against the same opponents in the next match that he played.
 Taylor was the last English footballer to score two goals in his first two international games before Rickie Lambert repeated the feat in 2013.

 After his playing career ended, Taylor embarked on a career as a coach and manager.